Seme4eg/vim/01_advanced.md

 - `K` - find the man page for word/func below the cursor (for more info look '12.6' section) (12.6)

 - . - repeat the last simple change.
 Does not repeat a command-line command.

+`$vim --help` - get all the possible flags for starting vim

+## encryption

+`$vim -x secret.md` - create encrypted file (vim will prompt you for a key used for encrypting and decrypting the file)

+`:X<RET>` - Switching Between Encrypted and Unencrypted Modes (will prompt the key)

+> tho the swap file that will be created while editing the file won't be encrypted, to avoid
+> creation of a swap file start vim with `-n` flag, which will store file in memory instead of swap
+> file
+## where am i in detail
+`C-g` - show your location in the file and the file status.

+`1C-g` - command gives you the full path of the file

+`2C-g` - .. lists a buffer number as well.

+`g C-g` - displays the current byte number of a file (along with the current line, column, and other information)